iamhiman/personal-webpage-v2/README.md

-pull repo, (maybe not pull, maybe github actions will trigger the pipeline) install needed soft:(npm install next react react-dom)(?)
+pull repo, (maybe not pull, maybe github actions will trigger the pipeline) install needed soft:(npm install next react react-dom)(?) with github actions
 -push the image to registry(dockerhub for now)
 -run the image
 -(configure nginx?)
+--refactor dockerfile to multistage build

+TODO:
+-configure nginx to serve another subdomain for testing with proxying to different docker container -add manual stage of deploying on main domain
 -than some kind of smoke test

---refactor dockerfile to multistage build

-docker build -t liqlos/personal-webpage:1 .
-docker push liqlos/personal-webpage:1
+-add a button for resume downloading